Marine Mammal Commission

 What the Commission Is Doing

 The Commission has been an active member of the False Killer Whale Take Reduction Team (FKWTRT) since its inception in 2010.
-This multi-stakeholder team makes recommendations to NMFS on the development and refinement of the False Killer Whale Take Reduction Plan (FKWTRP).
+This multi-stakeholder team makes recommendations to the National Marine Fisheries Service (NMFS) on the development and refinement of the False Killer Whale Take Reduction Plan (FKWTRP).

 In 2019, the Commission held its annual meeting in Hawaii, and dedicated one session to understanding the current status of interactions between pelagic false killer whales and the deep-set longline fishery, and between insular false killer whales and State managed hook-and-line fisheries (see session summaries).

-In December 2020, the Commission commented on NMFS’s proposed Recovery Implementation Strategy for the insular population.
-The Commission recommended that the Strategy address the relative urgency of different measures, identify necessary resources and collaborations, and prioritize the monitoring of state commercial and recreational fisheries with the potential to interact with insular false killer whale.
+In December 2020, the Commission commented on NMFS’s proposed Recovery Implementation Strategy for the MHI insular population.
+The Commission recommended that the Strategy address the relative urgency of different measures, identify necessary resources and collaborations, and prioritize the monitoring of state commercial and recreational fisheries with the potential to interact with MHI insular false killer whale.
+The final Recovery Plan and Implementation Strategy were published in November 2021.

 Commission Reports and Publications